Blog Image

 Giving AI direct access to external systems raised serious concerns:

-• How do you prevent AI from accessing sensitive data it shouldn't see?
+• How do you stop AI from accessing sensitive data it should not see?

-• What if the AI tries to perform actions it's not authorized to do?
+• What if the AI tries to perform actions it is not authorized to do?

 • How do you track what the AI is accessing and when?